emgrotto/CS5800-Navigating-Portland/final_report.md

 Why bus routes instead of driving routes?
 We are trying to apply Dijkstra's algorithm in our real daily life.
 On the one hand, some students may not own a car, on the other hand, if students can drive a car, it would be kind of/relatively meaningless to apply this algorithm in Portland city because they can drive anywhere straightforward.
 When using bus routes, there are some amenities that the students cannot reach out straight, it will help to build the map that the start point may need some intersection point to reach out other end points.

+After we finished building the graph, and applying dijkstra's algorithm in our project, there are some facts that we may dismiss before, such as this algorithm cannot totally solve all the problems we met in this project.
+Then we tried to use floyd warshall algorithm, but it still cannot fully solve them all.
+Until we try to apply TSP in our project, it did help to figure out what we want to do in the beginning of our thoughts in this project.
+So our final workout is slightly different from what we have proposed before, but the main purpose was the same.

 Amanda: